PhilippeChab/nwscript-ee-language-server/server/README.md

 including those on unopened includes.
 Shutdown cancels pending startup requests and waits for indexing workers to terminate.
 Worker cleanup also runs if the stdio connection closes without shutdown.
-Indexing uses at most four workers and continues past unreadable or malformed files.
+Indexing uses up to four workers for smaller workspaces and grows to at most eight for larger ones, bounded by available CPUs.
+It continues past unreadable or malformed files.

-Editor-specific setup is limited to associating `.nss` files with NWScript, launching the server, and supplying settings.
-Neovim below is one example, not a runtime dependency.
-The server contains no Neovim-specific behavior.
+Configure your editor to associate `.nss` files with the `nwscript` language ID and launch the command above with the settings below.

 ```json
 {